greenboxal/doggohub/doc/ci/yaml/README.md

 ## Shallow cloning

-> Introduced in GitLab 8.9 as an experimental feature.
+> Introduced in DoggoHub 8.9 as an experimental feature.
 May change in future releases or be removed completely.

 You can specify the depth of fetching and cloning using `GIT_DEPTH`.
 This allows